gauravparmar/node-api/README.md

 ## NOTE :

-### 1. run "npm install" before using this project to install required node modules
+### 1. Run "npm install" before using this project to install required node modules
 ### 2. Refer "API call screenshots" folder for sample API call screenshots
 ### 3. All data is saved in data.txt file
 ### 4. Use /api endpoint to access APIs